Wiola99/JeuxVideo2d/README.md

 # Introduction

 The game is created in the ink scripting language.
 It is a language built around the idea of marking up pure-text with flow in order to produce interactive scripts.
+In order to play, please download the zip file and open index.html file in your browser.
 The final outcome is presented in the form of a website amd can be opened in any browser.

 # Project description